 “It was estimated that if women achieved complete gender parity with men, global output could be increased by more than a quarter… and the Fortune 500 companies with the highest proportion of women on their boards performed significantly better than firms with the lowest.”

-Having stalled somewhat in recent decades, now in 2018 feminism is once again on everyone’s minds and has brought significant changes in society’s perceptions surrounding female equality.
+Having stalled somewhat in recent decades, now feminism is once again on everyone’s minds and has brought significant changes in society’s perceptions surrounding female equality.
 There are more women in the boardroom, greater equality in rights, and a noticeable increase in impressive female role models in every aspect of life.

 Take Sheryl Sandberg, Forbes’ Most Powerful Woman in Business, and our friends at Facebook’s COO.
 A hugely influential figure for women, she has not only changed perceptions about females in tech roles, but has also founded a non-profit organisation to support women’s empowerment.
 And let’s not forget Irene Rosenfeld: Former Kraft Foods CEO, who navigated her way to the top of what is still largely a man’s world – her departure from the role means now only 31 women CEOs lead the US’s 500 largest companies.